ResoTap/todo-list/README.md

 Here we go!

 Task 1:
 Add event listener to 'modules/events.js' to handle the input of a projects name and output that input into the 'projectNameCon' div.
-This should event should also call the 'makeProjectContent' factory function so that an object is created for that project.
+This event should also call the 'makeProjectContent' factory function so that an object is created for that project.
 The object will contain the title of the project to start.

 Task 2:
 Add event listener to collapsed/default view of the 'projectCon' so that when clicked it expands to show all the tasks contained within it, as well as a button to create new tasks.
 Each individual task will have the option to mark as complete or delete when the 'editBtn' is toggled.